 Transportation, Cost, and Financial Aid

 Students provide their own round-trip transportation to France, as well as within Europe.
 An international student ID card (ICIS) will make you eligible for discount rates on French trains.
 Eurail passes, for periods of unlimited train travel in a number of European countries, may be purchased in the U.S. prior to departure.
 Financial aid from Saint Mary's will be applied to your semester or year in France, but not the summer session.
 The current semester cost of the Angers program, payable to Saint Mary's, is the equivalent to current Saint Mary's tuition, room, board, and fees.
 These figures include tuition, housing, meals and day trips provided by the Université Catholique de l’Ouest to various locations in the Loire Valley are included in the cost of the program.
 To learn more about this program and associated costs, click the Application Information button and navigate to the program specific budget sheet.

 Eligibility and Requirements

 Students must have a minimum 2.5 GPA as well as a B average in French at the time of their application.
-We strongly recommend that interested students complete a year of college-level introductory French.
+Students must complete at least one semester of Intermediate French (two are recommended) prior to study in Angers.
 Admission to the program is finalized through UCO.
 The student will need a letter of recommendation from her French professor to assess language level.
 It is expected that the student will be in good disciplinary standing at the College and exhibit the emotional maturity and openness to new experiences that make her a suitable representative of Saint Mary's College while abroad.